How to Create a Steam Page for Your Video Game That Sells

 - Never lie in your description or anywhere on your Steam page.
 Always be honest.
 Do not show screenshots or videos that misrepresent your game, and nor should you describe it in a way that is misleading.
 This will only lead to negative reviews as you will have promised something you didn’t deliver.

 Think of your Steam page as your game's landing page.
 It's important to attract gamers and persuade them to buy or play your game.
 Work consistently to build trust on Steam and other platforms.

 We understand that building trust can be difficult.
 That’s why we’ve got another guide created specifically for game devs that will help you generate this loyalty among your players.
-Find out more in Trust in an Untrusting World: 6 Strategies to Get Gamers on Your Side.
+Find out more in Game Brand Trust: 6 Strategies to Get Gamers on Your Side.

 2. Great UX sells

 A good UX is crucial for the success of any game.
 A messed up user experience leaves a bad taste in the gamer's mouth even if the plot or gameplay is amazing.
 If you’ve put in the effort to make playing the game a good experience, then you’ve got to make sure that buying the game is too.
 The importance of good UX extends to almost everything that a user comes across, including your Steam page.
 That's why a singular bad experience on a website makes visitors 88% less likely to access the page again, according to a study by BrightScout.
 An appealing Steam page with a good UX is important for any PC game marketing strategy.
 You need to provide a good experience to gamers while they are on your Steam page.
 Here are some tips you can follow to optimize your Steam page:

 - Start with using the right amount of images in the right places.
 Use your best image or logo in the information snippet on the right-side of your video and image slideshow.
 Write an attractive yet concise description.